milvus-io/milvus/docs/design_docs/proxy.md

 Proxy will return the error to clients and won't continue to forward this request to other components.
 The check operation of Proxy includes two parts, one part is static check and another is dynamic check.
-The static check includes parameters check, constraints check, etc. The dynamic check will check some related dependencies of the request, take search requests for example, Proxy should check if the related collection exists in Milvus.
+The static check includes parameters check, constraints check, etc. The dynamic check will check some related dependencies of the request, take search requests as an example, Proxy should check if the related collection exists in Milvus.

 Also, Proxy will do some preprocessing for every request.
 Proxy will do little things for some requests in the preprocessing stage and a lot more for other requests.
 Every object in Milvus will be assigned with an `ID`, such as